There are strict Federal and State guidelines to owning and possessing Firearms.

 Only one NEW handgun can be purchased every 30 days.
 This restriction does not apply to long guns.

 If DOJ cannot determine a buyer's eligibility, the buyer status will be considered undetermined.
-In the event of an undetermined status, the buyer will get a refund EXCEPT for the DROS processing fee ( $25).
-If and FSC test was taken, that too will not be refunded.
+In the event of an undetermined status, the buyer will get a refund EXCEPT for the DROS processing fee ($37.19).
+If an FSC test was taken, that too will not be refunded.

 It is the responsibility of the firearm purchaser to know if they are eligible to purchase a firearm.
 They can go to the CA DOJ website for more information or to begin the self-check procedure.